logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 ## Introduction

-My goal with this article is to outline a way of thinking about fundamental things we see in the universe, but using reversible cellular automata to think about them.
+My goal with this article is to outline a way of thinking fundamentally about the universe using reversible cellular automata.

+I am not an academic or scientist, but rather a software engineer, this article is just my own thoughts.
+I don't claim to have invented any of the ideas here, nor do I have citations for existing ideas.
+This article is purely an exercise of formalising my own thoughts on reversible cellular automata.

+- TODO - the blockchain randomness hypothesis

 ## Reversible Cellular Automata

 Reversible cellular automata are a type of cellular automata where the same rule applies both forward and backward.
+Most cellular automata that we are familiar with only have rules that apply forwards not backwards, Conway's Game of Life is a good example of this.

+The second law of thermodynamics is implied by having a reversible rule set.
-This means that the second law of thermodynamics applies which means we can reason about entropy in the same way as we do about entropy of real world systems.
+This means we can reason about entropy in the same way as we do about entropy of real world systems.

 You'll start with a law state of entropy, as the simulation goes on, entropy tends to increase.